Ctrlpanel-gg/docs/docs/docs/Installation/getting-started.md

 apt -y install php8.0 php8.0-{cli,gd,mysql,pdo,mbstring,tokenizer,bcmath,xml,fpm,curl,zip} mariadb-server nginx tar unzip git redis-server
 ```
 ### Extra dependency used on this dashboard
-you need to install this, use the appropriate php version (php -v)
+You need to install this, use the appropriate php version (php -v)
 Extra dependency used for handling currency's
 ```bash
 sudo apt-get install php8.0-intl
 ```

 ### Installing Composer
-_if you already have pterodactyl installed you can skip this step!_
+_If you already have Pterodactyl installed you can skip this step!_

 Composer is a dependency manager for PHP that allows us to ship everything you'll need code wise to operate the Panel.
 You'll
 need composer installed before continuing in this process.